Ajdin Muzaka

-Ajdin Muzaka (? - 1444) was the brother in law of George Kastrioti Skanderbeg and one of his commanders.
-He was converted to Islam and served in Ottoman army before joining Skanderbeg in 1443.
+Ajdin Muzaka (? - 1445) was the brother in law of Gjergj Kastrioti (Skanderbeg) and one of his commanders.
+He was converted to Islam and served in Ottoman army before joining Skanderbeg's rebellion.
 He was the commander of the central group in the Battle of Torvioll and he played a crucial role in the Albanian victory.
 He was wounded in that battle and died soon afterwards.
 He was known for his extreme courage and was the first high-rank Albanian commander who died in Skanderbeg's battles against Ottoman forces.